yuxwind/epsilonResnet/README.md

 python cifarCompressedResnet.py --cfg models/cifar10-n_125/compressed_model_303420.cfg --gpu 0 --cifar10
 ```

-A few trained and compressed models on CIFAR-10 and ImageNet are listed [here](https://drive.google.com/drive/folders/1pJ6C3IbxmrvwjgTlnlQ13bLZXuH3j8yt?usp=sharing)

-### Discussion on compressing ImageNet models

-We use a variable is\_discarded to show the result of the promoting function S(F(x)) in each step.
-The standard learning rate policy is applied on ImageNet.
-Some blocks may have no sufficient epochs to decay to zeros.

-We maintain this variable with [tf.train.ExponentialMovingAverage](https://www.tensorflow.org/api_docs/python/tf/train/ExponentialMovingAverage) in our experiments to know the value history in previous steps.
-Its value of 1 indicates the block is discarded.
-Before a block decays to zeros, its moving average value may be in the range (0,1) as observed in log.log of ImageNet experiments.
-Finally, we only prune the blocks whose weights decay to zeros.

 <!---
 Or we prune a block if the moving average value is greater than a threshold.
 That's is discarded\_threshold in compressModel.py.